Author Archive: syspbad

 Gabriel Patay Filippusson

-Gabriel Patay Filippusson,“Gabbi” (38) mountain guide.
-As son of Philippe and Sigridur, he has the highlands in his blood.
+Gabriel Patay Filippusson,“Gabbi” (47) mountain guide.
+As son of Philippe and Sigridur, and brother of Matta he has the highlands in his blood.
 An experienced leader of many Icelandic expeditions, but also trips to Greenland, Alaska and the Sahara.
 Fluently speaking English and French, passionate supporter of Icelandic nature, talented photographer and has a special love for mechanics .
 Off-season, he is a carpenter and travels Iceland and the world with little regard for personal safety.
 This year, he is re-furbishing a sailboat to enable more extreme travels.
-He became a little bit more sedentary since his wonderful son was born two years ago but he is yet planning to take him soon on the road of freedom.
+He became a little bit more sedentary since his son and daughter were born but he is yet planning to take them on the road of freedom.
 Need we say more?

 Aurélien Bihr